liomj/sbadmin4/README.md

 ## Menu Control (Support for MyMenus Module)

-1. If you do not have My Menus modules installed, the default navigation will be displayed.
-2. If you installed My Menus, create a menu in Menus Manager
+1. If you already installed the MyMenus Module, create a menu in Menus Manager
-3. Add Link to your menu in Links Manager
+2. Add Link to your menu in Links Manager
-4. In Links Manager, use the following
+3. In Links Manager, use the following

 	a.
 Alt Title -> Header

 	:: If you want to add a menu header else leave it empty

 	b.
 Menu Image - > fa fa-star

 	::  You can use any of your favorite Font Awesome Icon.
 Leave it empty if you want to use the default defined icon

-3. Activate the My menu Block
+4. Activate the My menu Block
-4. In the block settings, use the following:
+5. In the block settings, use the following:

 	a.
 Use skin from theme —> Yes